3 observations after Embiid hangs 48 on Wizards, Sixers win fifth straight

 They possess self-creation, transition punch, and players such as Melton who can burn you when they’re hot.

 Maxey was relatively quiet scoring-wise for a second straight first half, but his pick-and-roll with Embiid gave Washington serious trouble all night.
-Maxey broke his previous career high of 10 assists in a game with 3:42 left in the third quarter.
+Maxey broke his previous career high of 10 assists with 3:42 left in the third quarter.
 He had no turnovers in the game.

+“In the first quarter, we ran (the pick-and-roll) one time and I saw how open it was,” Embiid said, “and I just told Coach, ‘Don’t even call nothing any more, we’ll just keep running it.’
+And (Maxey) just kept finding me. … They made an adjustment of icing the screen and it didn’t change anything.

+“We stuck to the two-man game.
+It still turned into the same thing.
+I thought it was great.
+Any adjustments they made, we just countered.”

-The Sixers didn’t have a good defensive outing; they left Kuzma open for a couple of corner threes during a lax period in the third quarter and had a few noticeable breakdowns when they played zone.
+The Sixers didn’t have a good defensive outing Monday; they left Kuzma open for a couple of corner threes during a lax period in the third quarter and had a few noticeable breakdowns when they played zone.

 However, Embiid's night and the Sixers' overall exceptional showing on offense meant that defensive excellence was not at all necessary.